AntonnMal/pso2-rsa-injector/original_version/README.md

 # PSO2 RSA Injector

-A "simple" RSA key swapper for PSO2 (tested only on global).
+A "simple" POC RSA key swapper for PSO2 (tested only on global).
 This project is a heavily modified version of [cyberkitsune's "PSO2KeyTools"](https://github.com/cyberkitsune/PSO2Proxy/tree/5355aea6edb5342a439642c892369443246c4644/tools).

 ## Building